wanbill/wanbill/README.md

 My first internship is a startup company in New Taipei City, Taiwan.
 At there, I not only learn how to code but also have the chance to do an elevator pitch to Foxconn in the job match event for crowd funding.
 I learn how to communicate and sale our product efficently.

-There are many kind of motivation to pursue a Computer Science but mine is different.
-At my high school year, I have the opportunity to participate in robot competition- rescue line (Robocup) .
-The seed planted when I was astonished by the multi-sensor on the humanoid robot and the logic and algorithm for the robot proceeds data to imitate human sport.
+There are many motivations to pursue Computer Science, but mine is different.
+During high school, I had the opportunity to participate in a robotics competition—Rescue Line (RoboCup).
+The spark was ignited when I was amazed by the multi-sensor capabilities of a humanoid robot and the logic and algorithms it used to process data and imitate human sports.
+I ended up placing eighth at the 2016 World League in Leipzig, competing against 43 teams, and fifth at the 2017 World League in Nagoya, out of 56 teams.
+That experience planted the idea in me: to become the brain, to be the algorithm itself.
+(Representative team of Taiwan 2016, 2017)

+## Ongoing Research Project

+Currently, I am working on financial analyst with large language model with dataset from WRDS UPenn.

 ### Programming Languages